 - Tire-based obstacles, such as jumping through tires

-The course can be broken-up into sections with teams, where attendees can tag or pass a baton to team members to begin the next part of the course, or they can be completed per person in an obstacle course fundraiser.
+The course can be broken up into sections with teams, where attendees can tag or pass a baton to team members to begin the next part of the course, or they can be completed per person in an obstacle course fundraiser.

 Aspects of Planning an Obstacle Course Fundraiser

-Utilizing Software for Your Obstacle Course Fundraiser
+Use a Website for Obstacle Course Fundraiser Donations

-- Customizable, Mobile-Responsive website templates
+- Customizable website templates

 - Easy registration page or student and class import function

-- Real-time Leaderboards, Thermometers and reporting
+- Real-time Leaderboards, Fundraising Thermometers, and reporting

-- Privacy features for your students
+- Privacy features for student and child-centered events

-Obstacle Course Swag & More
+Obstacle Course Swag and More

-Be sure to consider offering accessories and prizes for your fundraising event.
+Consider offering accessories and prizes for your fundraising event.
 Kids love getting t-shirts and awards and it helps them to remember your event throughout the year.

 Photo Ops: One way to give attendees an opportunity for photo ops is by purchasing a step-and-repeat for your event.
 Another more budget-friendly approach is to skip the step-and-repeat overall and recruit volunteer photographers to take photos along the obstacle course.
 One way of handling this and being all-inclusive to all the participants is to have clear shots of the bibs of each participant so it can be easy to recognize them when the photos are readily available to the public.

-All Things Liable
+Don’t Forget All Things Liable

 One of the most important things when doing an obstacle course fundraiser is everyone’s safety.
 Planning ahead can assure that when something goes wrong, your team will be proactively ready to resolve it head-on.